ReflectionHLE/ReflectionHLE/README.md

 while the Catacombs are 3D first person shooters, but there are still common low-level 2D picture and font drawing routines, as well as very similar user input and sound routines.
 Files with such code are often marked "ID Engine".
+This is probably more noticeable if Catacomb 3-D is compared to Keen 4-6, given that these games share the same control panel (menu) code (including the Paddle War game) and more.

 A later revision of the original codebase is also found in Wolfenstein 3D.

 Nevertheless, there is still a lot in the 3D Catacomb titles which is not found